| It all started

 season finished and "Football" was the answer.
 And so

-Belmont AFC were formed in 1883, two years later becoming Tranmere
+Belmont AFC were formed in 1884 and

 Rovers.
 Within four years, the club almost ceased to be when the